hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

  * <b>Confirm new password</b>: Enter your new password again to confirm your entry.
  * Click <b>Change</b>.

-### About the HP Cloud OS for Moonshot Administration Dashboard
+### About the HP Helion Cloud OS for Moonshot Administration Dashboard

 To view version information about the Administration Dashboard: